d9zero/1/README.md

 ![Growth Mindset](https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Fget.pxhere.com%2Fphoto%2Fbeach-sunrise-ocean-clouds-morning-sky-cloud-horizon-sunset-sea-evening-dawn-sunlight-sun-dusk-calm-meteorological-phenomenon-1427037.jpg&f=1&nofb=1)

-A Growth Mindset in comparison with the former, is fostered on the belief that a persons’ capacities and talents can be improved over time with commitment to do so.
+<ul>A Growth Mindset in comparison with the former, is fostered on the belief that a persons’ capacities and talents can be improved over time with commitment to do so.
 In-kind with the behavioral affects of the contrasting disposition, a growth mindset also can derive observable traits linked with its underlying psychology:

-A person can become ‘good’ at a selected activity or experience if they make a choice to do so.
+  <li>A person can become ‘good’ at a selected activity or experience if they make a choice to do so.
-Practice makes perfect.
+  <li>Practice makes perfect.
-May be willing to undergo or understand new challenges.
+  <li>May be willing to undergo or understand new challenges.
-Vocalize or demonstrate a desire for learning.
+  <li>Vocalize or demonstrate a desire for learning.
-Open to constructive criticism.
+  <li>Open to constructive criticism.</li></ul>

 # *Reminders*